FREE U.S. SHIPPING FOR ALL ORDERS $100.00 AND OVER!

 PEA (phenylethylamine) is an excitatory neurotransmitter that tends to be lower in patients with ADHD.
 Studies that tested urine levels of PEA in subjects with ADHD during treatment with stimulants (methylphenidate or dextroamphetamine), found that the levels of PEA were increased.
 Additionally, studies report that the efficacy of the treatment correlated positively with the degree to which urinary PEA increased.
-For more information on this versatile neurotransmitter click on the video link below:

 Many of the effects of serotonin occur due to its ability to modify the actions of other neurotransmitters.
 Specifically, serotonin regulates dopamine release.
 This is evident in the observation that antagonists of either the 5-HT2a or the 5-HT2c serotonin receptor will stimulate dopamine outflow while agonists inhibit dopamine outflow.
 Similarly, dopamine has a regulatory effect on serotonin and neonatal damage to the dopamine system has been shown to cause large increases in serotonin.